Skip to main content

 ResultAction

-The most diagnostic failures are tests 7 (trigger-phrase poison) and 10 (gotcha awareness).
-Failure on either signals a class of problem that touches multiple skills, not just one.
+The most diagnostic failures are tests 7 (trigger-phrase poison: creator-search vs brand-sponsorship), 10 (gotcha awareness: engagement-formula divergence), and 12 (content-first vs creator-first: creator-search vs content-search).
+Failure on any of these signals a class of problem that touches multiple skills, not just one.
 Fix those first.

 Re-running after edits